+Small and miniature breeds are a celebration of the wide variety of the mini canine forms.
+Some are compact and sturdy, like Jack Russell Terriers or West Highland White Terriers.
 Others, such as Italian Greyhounds, Prague Ratters and Chihuahuas, can be quite sensitive and delicate, naturally requiring gentle handling and careful treatment.

-Whatever your dog’s size and shape, be sure to take their needs into account when considering things like the size and shape of their bed, food and water dishes, leash and collar or harness type, temperature requirements, and more.
+Whatever your dog’s size and shape, be sure to take their needs into account when considering things like the size and shape of their bed, food and water dishes, lead and collar or harness type, temperature requirements, and more.

 Being a small dog in a big world can be a challenge.
 However, small dogs very often get away with naughty or dangerous behaviours that would never be tolerated in their larger breed counterparts.
 These little Napoleons often first use these behaviours as a kind of defence mechanism, but it can quickly turn to habit if not corrected early on.
-Owners should keep in mind that pulling on the leash, running away when called, snarling or biting are all equally bad behaviours whether coming from a 2kg Chihuahua or a 50kg Rottweiler.
-In both cases the right socialisation and training can work wonders.
+Owners should keep in mind that pulling on the lead, running away when called, snarling, or biting are all equally bad behaviours whether coming from a 2kg Chihuahua or a 50kg Rottweiler.
+In both cases, the right socialisation and training can work wonders.

 Learning and practising appropriate behaviour in a wide variety of situations from an early age will help a dog of any size feel reassured and relaxed, helping prevent behaviours that are undesirable or downright dangerous.
-Seek help from a reputable trainer who knows your breed, or search for a local obedience class.
+Seek help from a reputable, reward-based trainer who knows your breed, or search for a local obedience class.

 Small breeds have different calorie requirements than large dogs.
 Since they have more surface area per kg than large dogs, they typically expend energy at a faster rate for normal body functions like keeping warm.
 They also spend more energy on simply getting around.
 Walking down to the end of the block may cost your neighbour’s Labrador 100 steps, while your Lhasa Apso may need 400 to cover the same distance.

 As with any breed, small pups should be protected but not babied.
-Although it may take a stout heart to look a fluffy little Cavalier King Charles Spaniel puppy in it’s big brown eyes and say “No!”, it must be done.
-Early training for small breed dogs sets the stage for a more relaxed, dependable and better-behaved canine companion later on.
+Although it may take a stout heart to look a fluffy little Cavalier King Charles Spaniel puppy in its big brown eyes and say no, it must be done.
+Early training for small breed dogs sets the stage for a more relaxed, dependable, and better-behaved canine companion later on.

 Small dogs often live significantly longer than their large and giant breed counterparts.
-Maltese, Chihuahuas, Yorkshire Terriers and Miniature Dachshunds are all well known to live to be over 12 years old.
+Maltese, Chihuahuas, Yorkshire Terriers and Miniature Dachshunds are all known to live to be over 12 years old.
 The median lifespan for Miniature Poodles and Border Terriers is nearly 14 years of age, with the maximum reported to be nearly 20 years of age.

 This long life is very often combined with city dwelling, and small dogs need extra protection to maintain good health well into their golden years.
 In between regular trips to the vet, small dogs can really benefit from extra antioxidants to help their bodies combat the effects of ageing and urban life.